CanberraMenthonnex/Integration-awwwards/README.md

 # Integration-awwwards

-Small personnal project of an integration from a Awwward:
+1 day project of an integration from Awwward:

 https://worldaftercovid.info/